Minimally-invasive Bunion Surgery

 Rest and careful rehabilitation are vital following bunion surgery.
 The London Orthopaedic Clinic’s expert team will support you every step of the way.
 You will be given detailed guidance on dressing care, foot elevation, supportive footwear and an exercise programme to perform at home to reduce swelling, decrease stiffness and help healing.
 You will be able to fully weight bear from Day 1.

 Your Consultant Surgeon will provide individual advice on when it is safe to return to work.
 In general, you can return after two weeks, if you have a sedentary job and canrest with your foot elevated to waist level.

 If not, it’s sensible to take four weeks off.
 If you have a job which involves standing, walking or labouring you may need to be off for eight weeks.
 The team at London Orthopaedic Clinic will keep a close eye on your progress and advise you if it’s safe to return to normal activities at an earlier stage.

 Why choose the London Orthopaedic Clinic?

 The London Orthopaedic Clinic provides high-quality, expert orthopaedic and musculoskeletal care tailored to the individual needs of our patients.
-The Clinic is based at King Edward VII’s Hospital, at the heart of London’s internationally renowned Harley Street medical district.
+The Clinic is based at Mayo Clinic Healthcare, at the heart of London’s internationally renowned Harley Street medical district.
 London Orthopaedic Clinic offers cutting-edge diagnostics, treatment, management and personalised care, in a state-of-the-art clinic in central London.

 The expert multi-disciplinary team of more than 20 leading specialists includes Orthopaedic Surgeons, Rheumatologists, Pain Management Consultants, allied specialists and Consultant Radiologists who work together to reduce pain, improve movement and make a real difference to patients’ lives.